pschool-in/curriculum/content/grammar/new-topics/adjective.5.md

 I like *raw* mangoes.
 Adjective of quantity
 I ate *some* fried rice today.
-Add *some* sugar to the tea.
 We have *enough* time for completion of homework.
 I know very *little* about folk songs.
+Add *some* sugar to the tea.
 ```

 ```
-Demostrative adjective
+Demonstrative adjective
 What is the cost of *these* books?
-*These* shoes are too expensive.
 Give me *that* pen.
 *This* is my last performance on stage.
+*These* shoes are too expensive.
 Possessive adjectives
 Mihir is driving in *his* new red sports car.
 Samanvi has got a new car. *Her* car is very nice.
+Mahesh, where is *your* mother?
 This is my sister. *Her* name is Tanvi.
-Mahesh, where is *your* mother?
 ```